Non-equilibrium dynamics of bosons with dipole symmetry: Large-$N$ Keldysh approach: Equilibrium phases of bosons with dipole symmetry

 Let us consider the solutions to the normal state ($\sigma=0$) self consistent equations Eq.~\ref{normeqs}.
 The solutions for $m^2$ are plotted in Fig.~\ref{phasesT0}(a).
 We find that solutions exist for $m_0^2 >-13.0$.
 The blue solid line corresponds to a solution where $m^2$ increases with increasing $m_0^2$.
 This corresponds to a solution with $\kappa=0$, i.e. both $U(N)$ and dipole symmetry are intact for this solution.
 For a small range of $-13.0 < m_0^2 < -11.8$, another solution exists, which is shown with dashed brown line.
 For this solution $\kappa \neq 0$ (see Fig.~\ref{phasesT0}(b) ), i.e. the dipole symmetry is broken although $U(N)$ is preserved.
 The mass $m^2$ decreases with increasing $m_0^2$ for this solution.

-We now consider the solutions of the self consistent equations (Eq.~\ref{condeqs}) in the condensed phase ($m^2=0$, $\sigma \neq 0$).
+We now consider the solutions of the self-consistent equations (Eq.~\ref{condeqs}) in the condensed phase ($m^2=0$, $\sigma \neq 0$).
 As shown in Fig.~\ref{phasesT0}(c), one solution, shown in solid red, increases with decreasing $m_0^2$, and exists for $m_0^2<-6.0$.
 For $-11.8 < m_0^2 <-6.0$, another solution (shown in dashed green), which decreases with decreasing $m_0^2$ exists.
 Both solutions have finite $\kappa$ (Fig.~\ref{phasesT0}(d)) and break both $U(N)$ and dipole symmetry.

 The existence of multiple solutions to the self-consistent equations in overlapping region of phase space indicates the occurrence of metastable states.
-In such a case the system is likely to undergo a first order phase transition based on the energetics of the system.
+In such a case the system is likely to undergo a first-order phase transition based on the energetics of the system.
 To consider this, we compute the on-shell action (free energy) of the different solutions and plot it as a function of $m_0^2$ in Fig.~\ref{phasesT0}(e).
 We see that the lowest energy solution is the blue solution in the normal state for $m_0^2> -6.6$ and the red solution in the condensed phase for $m_0^2<-6.6$.
-Thus, the system transitions from a phase with both $U(N)$ and dipole symmetry to a phase where both symmetries are broken through a first order transition.
+Thus, the system transitions from a phase with both $U(N)$ and dipole symmetry to a phase where both symmetries are broken through a first-order transition.
 The possible normal phase with broken dipole symmetry does not show up in this phase diagram.
 The parameters of the lowest energy solution are plotted as a function of $m_0^2$ in Fig.~\ref{phasesT0}(f). $m^2$ , $\kappa$ and $\sigma$ all show a finite jump at $m_0^2=-6.6$, which is the phase transition point.

 We note that we have also calculated the phase diagram of the system for different values of $\lambda/\lambda_4$.
-As long as both couplings are finite we qualitatively find the same phase diagram, although the location of the first order transition points change and the jump discontinuities increase with increasing $\lambda/\lambda_4$.
-Thus the gradient terms in the interaction drive the system towards stronger first order transition.
+As long as both couplings are finite we qualitatively find the same phase diagram, although the location of the first-order transition points change and the jump discontinuities increase with increasing $\lambda/\lambda_4$.
+Thus the gradient terms in the interaction drive the system towards stronger first-order transition.
 See Appendix~\ref{ApxPhaseSol} for more details.